Thuggee: Methods of robbery and murder

-A leader of a gang was called jemadar.
-Usage of military-style ranks such as jemadar and subedar among Thugs as well as reference to individual members as a "private", suggests that the organisation of their gangs had a military link.
+A leader of a Thuggee was called jemadar.
+This was derived from military-style ranks such as jemadar and subedar among Thugs as well as reference to individual members as a "private", suggests that the organisation of their gangs had a military link.
 They used a jargon known as Ramasee to disguise their true intentions from their targets.
-Although strangulation is one of their most-recognised methods of murder, they also used blades and poison.

-The thugs comprised both men who had inherited thuggee as a family vocation, as well as those who were forced to turn to it out of necessity.
+The Thuggee members comprised some who had inherited Thuggee as a family vocation, and others who were forced to turn to it out of necessity.
 The leadership of many of the groups tended to be hereditary with family members sometimes serving together in the same band.
-Such Thugs were known as aseel.
-Many Thugs insisted, however, that novices were not taught Thuggee by their family but by others who were often more experienced Thugs, sometimes also called a guru.
-While they usually kept their acts a secret, female thugs also existed and were called baronee in Ramasee, while an important male Thug was called baroo.
+Such thugs were known as aseel.
+According to a Thuggee testimony, a young initiate who joined the group was usually trained by a senior experienced Thuggee member who held the title of guru.
+While they usually kept their acts a secret, female thugs also existed and were called baronee in Ramasee, while an important male Thuggee was called baroo.

-They would often avoid killing children of victims and instead adopted them.
-They sometimes tended to murder women and children to eliminate witnesses or in case they had substantial loot.
+The Thuggee usually avoided killing the children of the victims and instead adopted them.
+However, sometimes they resorted to killing women and children to eliminate witnesses.
 Some of the thugs avoided murdering victims they considered proscribed according to their beliefs and let other unscrupulous members commit the murder or were forced to let them by those who did not believe in their customs like the Muslim thugs.
+Many of them avoided committing the robberies near the areas in which they lived, to avoid recognition and criminal repercussion.